PhungXuanAnh/django-rest-framework-sample/README.md

 # 14. Linting code

-Linting code is importance part of any IDE for check systax and error form IDE
+Linting code is importance part of any IDE for check syntax and error form IDE

 - See setting of pylint if settings.json of Vscode
 - To test gen config file for pylint run `make pylint-gen-rcfile`